gidonc/party_shield/README.md

 *  additional_analysis_R+R.R (associated .Rmd file additional_analysis.Rmd): contains code for the additional analysis we need to do/might do for the R&R (plus a 'bin' of other code scraps from the previous analysis we did not end up using).
 This file uses the full data loaded by data_prep.R (not the reduced versions of the data stored in the Data folder.

 ##  Data Folder
 The `Data` folder contains two datasets, where the aim is for these datasets to be the versions that we share publicly.
-These datasets are documented below and at the outset of the 'Figs_and_Tables.pdf'.
+These datasets are at the outset of the 'Figs_and_Tables.pdf'.